This study unit will help you to:

 Anterior: hepatogastric ligament, posterior surface of stomach, posterior layers of the lesser and greater omenta

-Posterior: transverse colon, transverse mesocolon, pancreas, left adrenal gland, and the upper end of the left kidney, abdominal aorta, coeliac trunk, diaphragm
+Posterior: transverse colon, transverse mesocolon, pancreas, left suprarenal gland, superior part of the left kidney, abdominal aorta, celiac trunk, diaphragm

 Superior: extends between esophagus and ligamentum venosum